CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 federal candidates.

-1971 Federal Election Campaign Act FECA - Congress passes the act to set limits on and require disclosure of
+1971 FECA Federal Elections Campaign Act - Congress passes the act to set limits on and require disclosure of spending by candidates

 1971 Revenue Act Established the public financing system for qualifying presidential

-Also provided $50.00 tax deduction for individual contributions (ended
+forms.
+Also provided $50.00 tax deduction for individual contributions

-1972 Watergate Election President Richard Nixon's re-election committee received millions of
+1972 Watergate Election President Richard Nixon's reelection committee received million of

 Hughes ($100,000 in a safe deposit box), Clement Stone ($2 million), 13